GSA/recalls_api/README.md

 <http://127.0.0.1:3000/search.json?query=stroller>

-### API Versioning

-We support API versioning with json format.
-The current version is v1.

-You can specify a a specific JSON version of recalls data like this:

-    curl -H 'Accept: application/vnd.usagov.recalls.v1' http://localhost:3000/search.json

 ### Parameters

 Seven generic parameters are accepted: (1) query, (2) organization, (3) start_date, (4) end_date, (5) page, (6) per_page, and (7) sort.
 There are additional parameters that are specific to food, product, and car safety recalls.
 None are required.

-Full documentation on the parameters is in our [Recalls API documentation](http://usasearch.howto.gov/developer/recalls.html#parameters).
+Full documentation on the parameters is in our [Recalls API documentation](http://search.digitalgov.gov/developer/recalls.html#parameters).

 ## Tests